 Having lofty goals – and high expectations – for your sales outcomes is part of the game.
 In some ways, they can be helpful.
 But in others, having unrealistic expectations can lead to missing the mark, something that hurts the business and weakens morale.

-The importance of achievable goal setting.
+The importance of achievable sales goal setting.

 This study from Harvard University shares two main components of successful goal setting: motivation and achievement.

 The authors of the study explain how setting very targeted goals increases motivation far more than a basic pep talk ever could.
-The second component of the goal setting formula is achievement.
+The second component of the goal-setting formula is an achievement.
 In the experiment, a group of college students were put through a goal-setting study.
 The inferences of the study were those who stuck to a targeted goal and monitored their goals ultimately had a 30% better outcome than those who did not.

 Did you catch that?
 That’s a thirty percent improvement.

 Imagine the impact of goal setting on your weakest performing sales reps if they had a 30% improvement month over month in reaching their sales quota.
 You’d have a team of star performers in no time.